crxssed7/entertainment/README.md

 - [Jellyfin](https://jellyfin.org): 👑 Server software that allows you to have all of your downloaded media (inc tv shows, movies, books, comics) available in one place, anywhere you go.
 - [Plex](https://www.plex.tv/en-gb/): Very similar to Jellyfin, however its all managed by central servers owned by Plex Inc, which I'm not a fan of.
 Also Jellyfin has more customizability, but Plex is more stable.
 - [Ubooquity](https://vaemendis.net/ubooquity/): 👑 Server software similar to that of Plex and Jellyfin, but just for books and comics.
+Con: seems like the origin developer has "abandoned" the project, and is not open source.
 - [Emby](https://emby.media/): Similar to Plex and Jellyfin, however I've never used it personally.
-- [Komga](https://komga.org/): 👑 Like Ubooquity, but just for comics.
+- [Komga](https://komga.org/): Like Ubooquity, but just for comics.
 It can read epub files, but cannot read the contents, just the images - one way around it is just to convert all your epub files to pdf.
+- [Kavita](https://www.kavitareader.com): 👑 Aims to be a direct modern replacement for Ubooquity.
+Quite a new project, however is very promising.

 ###### Players